azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

 <!--
 $${\color{orange}Flutter\ Questions\ Answers}$$
 -->
+**Q: Why is it bad practice to create circular dependencies between UI controls, such as a slider and a switch, that update each other’s state?**

+Because circular dependencies cause infinite update loops, making the UI unstable.
+They also make the code harder to debug and maintain.
+Instead, one source of truth should drive both controls.

+$${\color{orange}Flutter\ Questions\ Answers}$$

 Q: What is the difference between `FutureProvider/StreamProvider` and `StateNotifierProvider/StateProvider` in terms of state mutability?

 `FutureProvider / StreamProvider` → Used for async data (API, DB, streams).
 They expose results as immutable `AsyncValue` snapshots (`loading`, `data`, `error`).
 You cannot update `.state` manually because they don’t hold mutable state. <br>